janetVABC/janetVABC/README.md

 The website was developed as an icebreaker, showing my interests past a sometimes bland social media page.
 I wish to share the most formative moments of my high school career here, and wish for others to adapt this code and do the same!

 Much of the code was adapted from other sources kind enough to provide resources for a beginner like myself.
 I give a special thanks to each developer that provided a piece of content to be edited and adapted here.
-Thanks for checking my website out, and please take a look at portions of code from each of the talented people referenced!
+Thanks for checking my website out, and please take a look at portions of code from each of the talented people referenced in two languages as I did use some sources past North America!
 Please note ⭐️ I am not endorsed by, involved with, or condone or am aware of the further work of those referenced!

 ## Table of Contents